 To be eligible for the Arwa Fellowship, applicants must be women currently working in civil society or public service.
 This includes employees of charitable organizations, think-tanks, other nongovernmental organizations, and government agencies.
 This fellowship is intended for women working and living in Yemen, but applications from Yemenis living outside of Yemen may be considered, so long as their work in some way benefits Yemeni citizens.
 Applicants from any governorate are welcome, but preference will be given to residents of Abyan, Aden, al-Baydha, al-Dhali’, Hadhramawt, al-Hudaydah, Lahj, al-Mahrah, Marib, Ta’iz, Sa’dah, and Soqotra governorates.
 Applicants must be proficient in English.

 The application period for January 2018 fellowships is now closed.

 Applications must be received by September 30, 2017.

-Initial grant payments will be made in December or January, depending on need.
+Initial grant payments will be made in January 2018 or later, depending on need.

 We understand that working with a foreign organization may pose risks for some Yemenis.
 We make all possible efforts to protect the identities of our fellows when necessary.